tunedin-ctrl/overthewire-wargames/leviathan/leviathan2.md

 0804a004 g    DO .rodata        00000004  Base        _IO_stdin_used
 ```

-Though this didn't reveal much, I tried reading the password for leviathan3 directly, which unsurprisingly failed:
+However, the table did not didn't reveal much of what we know so I tried reading the password for leviathan3 directly, which unsurprisingly failed:

 ```
 leviathan2@gibson:~$ ./printfile /etc/leviathan_pass/leviathan3